mohliyet/100DaysOfPythonCoding/README.md

 ### Featured Projects

-- **Band Name Generator** : [Link](Projects/Day_001/1_brand_name_generator.py) This was my first Python project.
+-  [**Band Name Generator** :](Projects/Day_001/) This was my first Python project.
 It's a simple yet fun application that combines user input to generate unique band names.
 This project was a great introduction to Python basics, like handling strings and user input.

 * [More projects to be added as I progress]